In This Guide

 | Propane furnace + central AC | $4,500โ$7,000 | $56,000โ$65,000 | $60,500โ$72,000 |

-Operating costs assume current PA energy prices with modest annual escalation.
+Operating costs assume current PA energy prices with 3% annual escalation for fossil fuels, 2% for electricity.
 Gas scenario shown at Pittsburgh Marcellus rates (~$1.10/therm).
-Individual results vary.
+Individual results vary โ use your actual utility bills.

 See our geothermal payback period analysis for how Pennsylvania compares to neighboring states.